odinuv/web/walkthrough-slim/beginning/index.md

 You do not have to install [Postgre database](https://www.postgresql.org/) or [Apache web server](https://httpd.apache.org/) because you only need local PHP to execute Composer.
 You should be able to run `php` and `composer` commands in your command line interpreter.
 I will discuss deployment of the application later, I suppose that you have a remote server where PHP and database is already working.
+You can also try to run Composer on [Akela](/course/mendelu/#running-composer-on-akela-server).

 ## Actual project
 1. Create a directory and open command line in this new folder.